 Original broadcast: August 20, 1997

 Radio Netherlands, the Dutch International Service, presents “The Disputed Land of the Soul: Abkhazia”.
-The program is produced and presented by Eric Beauchemin.
+The programme is produced and presented by Eric Beauchemin.

 For hundreds of years, the destinies of Abkhazia and Georgia have been closely intertwined.
 Just how closely is at the heart of the present dispute over Abkhazia’s status.
 For the Georgians, Abkhazia has been an integral part of their country for nearly a thousand years.
 But the Abkhazians say that their nation became independent in the 8th century, a status they maintained for long periods until the 19th century when Abkhazia came under the protection of the Russian Empire.
 It remained a separate state until 1864, when Russia annexed it.
 The Russians expelled half the population of Abkhazia to Turkey, and in their place came a myriad of different nationalities including Russians, Armenians, Greeks, Estonians, and Georgians.
 Abkhazia completely lost its independence in 1925 when the Soviet dictator Josef Stalin incorporated Abkhazia into Georgia as an autonomous republic.
 It was a bitter blow to the Abkhaz, but some of Stalin’s other policies had an even more profound impact on the destiny of Abkhazia, according to Martin van Harten, who’s the program coordinator of the Helsinki Citizens’ Assembly in the Caucasus.